Traiskirchen: The Geldscheisser

 The famous "Geldscheisser" is located in the city centre.

 Malt Factory

 The malt factory was owned by the banker Max Mauthner (born 22.
 Juli 1838 in Prague, † 28.
 Dezember 1904 in Vienna).

 Castle of Moellersdorf

 The castle was erected about 1690–1700 from Thomas Zachäus Czernin von und zu Chudenitz.
 About 1780 Joseph II dedicated the facility to a casern.

 Castle of Tribuswinkel

 The founding is dated 1136, but earlier resourcers refer to 1120.

 The weir would probably have been built as surrounding water castle around 1120-1230.
-The wall surrounding the castle and the moult is not existing anymore.
+The wall surrounding the castle and the moult do not existing anymore.

 Basketball

-The town is home to the Traiskirchen Lions, 3-time Champion of the Österreichische Basketball Bundesliga.
+The city is home to the Traiskirchen Lions, 3-time Champion of the Österreichische Basketball Bundesliga.
 The team plays its home games in the Lions Dome.